gregsaun/BearExxa-V2/README.md

 ## Bill Of Materials

-The BOM includes the list of printed parts and all hardware you need to build the BearExxa V2.
+The BOM includes the list of printed parts and hardware needed.

 :arrow_right: [Read the BOM here](doc/bom.md)